Betfair Cheltenham offer: Get £30 in free bets for the festival

 Click here to claim a £30 free bet at Betfair.

 When you create an account, deposit £10, and place a qualifying sportsbook bet, the world-famous betting app based in London will instantly drop £30 worth of free bet tokens into your account.
-These can be used to wager on all races from Prestbury Park.
+These can be used to wager on any race from Prestbury Park.

 Betfair Cheltenham offer: £30 in free bets